 Essential to the EYFS is a commitment to working with parents as partners.
-As research shows, ensuring for a good relationship with parents and carers helps to positively impact on a child’s learning and development in their early years education.
-But in a busy childcare setting battling daily challenges, time constraints and on-going changes, how can you ensure for a guaranteed and long-term engagement with parents?
+As research shows, ensuring a good relationship with parents and carers helps to positively impact a child’s learning and development in their early years education.
+But in a busy childcare setting battling daily challenges, time constraints and ongoing changes, how can you ensure for a guaranteed and long-term engagement with parents?

 What does the term ‘parents as partners’ mean to you?

 To my team and I, the term parents as partners in the EYFS is about making parents central to all that we do at Cloud 9.
 It means recognising parents as the most enduring educators of their children and making them a focal source of information, alongside their children, to help us to best understand, care for and educate their children.

 To maintain our ongoing partnership with parents means sharing every milestone, little or large, and engaging with parents to provide the highest standard of early education for each and every child.

 It’s about recognising that parents are to be valued and appreciated as much as their children and that without parents as partners, our role wouldn’t exist.

 How do you ensure you are actively working with parents in the early years?

 Building a positive relationship with parents underpinned by trust is the first and most important step to engaging parents and ensuring they are actively involved in the decision making aspect of their child’s development.

 Here at Cloud 9, we empower parents from the very beginning to make choices and inform us of key information regarding the care for their child.
 We ensure that every child selects their own key person based on attachment and bonding and that parents share the observation process which leads to the establishment of a key person.